theosanderson/chronumental/README.md

 📚 Please [visit our documentation page](https://chronumental.readthedocs.io/en/latest/) to learn more about the parameters you can use to control Chronumental.

+### Integrations

+[Taxonium](https://github.com/theosanderson/taxonium) can automatically call Chronumental, and generate a combined visualisation that allows switching between distance and time phylogenies

 ### Similar tools